Wrestling: Bert Waterman

 This Witness Post honors a college coach who was revered by his teams for every one of his 40 years – 16 seasons at Yipsilanti High School and 24 seasons at Yale University.
 It is interesting to note that Waterman was able to find two schools that start with the letter Y. And over the years, verbally and in writing, he made evocative use of the letter Y, and every other letter in the alphabet to challenge his wrestlers, the referees and competitor coaches in the wrestling matches.[1]

 Starting with the history of Yale wrestling, this post is a tribute to the University and the sport.
 The Post will dive into several wrestlers in particular who were stand-outs for the Eli’s in those years.
-While many assistants and trainers, and drop-ins added to the quality of wrestling in the room, no one can argue that the Dole twins, Andy Fitch, the McEwan brothers, Neal Brendel and Jim Bennett are all worthy of the extra time and editorializing.
-Still the one magnetic force in the 1970s, 1970s, and 1980s was Coach Bert Waterman.
-His story sets the stage.
+While many assistants and trainers and drop-in clinicians added to the quality of wrestling in the room, no one can argue that the Dole twins, Andy Fitch, the McEwan brothers, Neal Brendel and Jim Bennett are all worthy of the extra time and editorializing.
+Still, the one magnetic force in the late 1960s, 1970s, 1980s, and early 1990s was Coach Bert Waterman.
+His personal story sets the stage.

 Beginnings: Bert Lee Waterman

 Waterman majored in physical education at MSU and wrestled among the middle weights (165 lbs).
 The furthest he advanced in his years as a collegiate wrestler at MSU was in 1948, when he finished second at the National AAU Wrestling Tournament.
-His finite time was split as a parent, a spouse, a wrestler, and a student during those four years.
+He mentioned to his wrestlers that he would probably would have placed in a national tournament, if he had not suffered from chronic problems with shoulders.
+He had near constant shoulder separations, which plagued him for many seasons.
+Waterman’s finite time in college was split as a wrestler, a spouse, a father and as a student during those years.

 Ypsilanti High Years

 Always standing up for “the little guy,” Waterman asserted, “High schools which do not have wrestling programs discriminate against the smaller kids.
 There are eight weight classes below 150 lbs, and in wrestling the little guy has a fair chance to succeed and excel in athletics.”
-He earned his first chance to teach and coach at Ypsilanti High School in Michigan, known as the Braves.
+Waterman searched for a school program where he could indeed stand up for the little guy; he earned his first chance to teach and coach at Ypsilanti High School in Michigan.
+Located 10 miles east of Ann Arbor, the Yipsi teams were known as the Braves.

 Waterman Moves to Yale